micahwoods/micahwoods.github.io/_posts/2018-12-30-non-comprehensive-list-awesome-turfgrass-things-this-year.md

 * The Hamilton GC Course Maintenance blog has some thoughtful posts.
 I really enjoyed this one about [decreasing organic matter without coring](https://hamiltongcmaintenance.blogspot.com/2018/08/organic-matter-and-other-geeky-stuff.html).
 * Not exactly turfgrass, but an important and related topic.
 Murray et al. wrote an international consensus statement on golf and health.
 You can read it in the [British Journal of Sports Medicine](https://bjsm.bmj.com/content/early/2018/08/20/bjsports-2018-099509).
 * Graeme Roberts shared some wonderful photos.
-I was especially improessed with [these trees](https://twitter.com/GJRobertsTurf/status/1050049326150500352):
+I was especially impressed with [these trees](https://twitter.com/GJRobertsTurf/status/1050049326150500352):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Trees aren’t all bad on a golf course from a photography point of view.
 Still plenty that could be trimmed at ground level though. 🌲 <a href="https://t.co/UKmtxgApHN">pic.twitter.com/UKmtxgApHN</a></p>&mdash; Graeme Roberts (@GJRobertsTurf) <a href="https://twitter.com/GJRobertsTurf/status/1050049326150500352?ref_src=twsrc%5Etfw">October 10, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>